peterstansfeld/palavo/README.md

 ### Thoughts

-It's pretty remarkable that this microcontroller can output a DVI signal.
+It's pretty remarkable that the RP2350 can output a DVI signal.
 However, the DVI frame buffer currently uses a lot of SRAM and this limits the amount of signal data we can capture.
 Also this configuration doesn't leave many pins free to capture external signal data - only 7, namely: GP15, 20, 21, 22, 26, 27 and 28.
 We could lose the VGA output pins and gain a little SRAM by freeing up the VGA frame buffer, but if we had a second Pico 2...

 ## Configuration 26